BabylonJS-CharacterController

 Use this to set turning on/off.

-When turining is off
+When turning is off

 This setting has no effect when mode is 1.

-cc.setTurningOff(true/false);
+cc.setTurningOff(true/false); //default: false

 default is false